 - Balancing hormones

 High level of hormones such as oestrogen can be responsible for causing breast cancer.
 A New York study found that levels of oestrogen can be increased by animal fats.

-Vegans on the other hand have lower levels of oestrogen because of the lower fat content in their diet.
-Additionally, they have more of certain carrier molecules, called sex hormone binding globulin, which circulate blood and hold onto sex hormones– keeping them inactive until they are needed.
+Vegans, on the other hand, have lower levels of oestrogen because of the lower fat content in their diet.
+Additionally, they have more of certain carrier molecules, called sex hormone-binding globulin, which circulate blood and holds onto sex hormones– keeping them inactive until they are needed.
 Fatty foods do the reverse: they increase oestrogen in the body.

 Vegans have been found to enjoy longer and healthier lives when compared to meat-eaters as well as being a vegan has a positive impact on the planet earth

 Animal slaughter and killing or torturing animals for food in general, is rooted in our society.
 But, should we be supporting or considering this violent tradition???

 VEGANISM: The future is green…